vangware/utils/documentation/README.md

 **Returns:** *undefined | ReturnedValue*

-The returned value of the tryCallback or the catchCallback (or undefined).
+The returned value of the tryCallback or catchCallback.

 ___